Latin name: Cimex lectularus L.

 Bed bugs are small, round, rusty brown bugs that are typically 3/16 of an inch in diameter.
 Due to their preference to feed at night and their very small size, they are very difficult to spot.
 Bed bugs feed on blood through small punctures in skin, much like a mosquito.
-And like mosquitos, bed bugs do not discriminate among food sources.
+And like mosquitoes, bed bugs do not discriminate among food sources.
 They will bite both humans and pets.

 Bed bugs are very small and slender, which makes them very elusive.
 They can easily hide in small creases, crevices, and holes in various household objects.
 Bed bugs prefer dark and snug hiding places, such as cushions, piles of laundry, and beds.
 They also like to hide in less plush locations, such as baseboards, walls, and flooring.

 The size, shape, and feeding times make these bugs quite difficult to detect, and their incredible speed doesn’t help.
 The most obvious sign of an infestation is finding bites on one’s skin in the morning.
 The bites are like small mosquito bites.
 They are small, red, and itchy.
 As the infestation progresses and enough bugs group together, there will often be an unpleasant odor.